-Option of Water Rights from Vendors:
+Option of Clayton Valley Water Right:

 On March 16, 2016, the Company signed a definitive water rights purchase agreement for the option to purchase a 100% interest in water right Permit 44411 (the "Permit") in the Clayton Valley, Nevada.
 The pre-existing water right allows for 1,770 acre/feet of water use for mining and milling per year.
 Refer to Note 8(k) for details of the option of the water rights to Advantage Lithium by the Company.